 You must wear shoes while walking around the train because there are pinch points between cars that could hurt your toes.

-Heels may not be the best shoes for train travel because they can change your center of balance; if you are riding a regional train or only on for a short time and not walking around the train, heels could be acceptable.
+Heels may not be the best shoes for train travel because they can change your center of balance.
+If you need heals, short heals are better or bring a change of shoes.

 12) Can I Get Off The Train During My Amtrak Trip?